Vane, Avatime: Climate

-Like her other sister settlements with which she forms the Avatime Traditional area Avatime (Amedzofe, Avatime Biakpa, Avatime Dzogbefeme, Avatime Gbadzeme, Avatime Fume, and Avatime Dzokpe) Avatime Vane enjoys a serene and invigorating microclimate.
-The weather here, typically like the entire Avatime Traditional Area is exceptionally good, with mild breezes and beautiful cloud covers interspersed with sunny skies all day long.
+Like the other settlements which form the Avatime Traditional area (Amedzofe, Biakpa, Dzogbefeme, Gbadzeme, Fume, and Dzokpe), Vane enjoys a serene and invigorating microclimate.
+The weather is typical of the Avatime Traditional Area, with mild breezes and cloud covers interspersed with sunny skies.
 The rains normally start from the Eastern section of town (Nyanui) and are carried Westward by the winds.
 Avatime Vane's rainfall pattern largely falls within that of the forest belt of Ghana's.
 The rainy season starts in May/June and ends in Oct/November whilst the Dry Season begins in November and ends in April.

 Schools

-Educational infrastructure in Avatime Vane is good.
-The town boasts of Primary, Junior, and Senior High Schools.
-The antecedents to the present day school system in Avatime Vane dates back to the advent of the German Missionaries in the late 19th and early 20th Centuries who established Mission schools to prepare the people in line with the overall objectives of colonial education.
-Today, the overall school system in Avatime Vane boasts of over 1,000 pupils from class 1 to SHS 3.
+The town has Primary, Junior, and Senior High Schools.
+The antecedents to the present day school system in Vane date back to the advent of the German Missionaries in the late 19th and early 20th Centuries who established Mission schools to prepare the people in line with the overall objectives of colonial education.
+Today, the school system in Avatime Vane consists of over 1,000 pupils from class 1 to SHS 3.

 History and culture

 In the mid-1980s, the Rako Tree planting project was commenced giving rise to the planting of many tree seedlings.
 Today, Avatime can best be described as a "Garden Town" due to the green belt of trees which dot its natural topography.
-It therefore goes without being said that air quality in this town is of exceptional good quality.

 The chiefs and people of Avatim together with their kinsmen from the Avatime Traditional Area celebrate the AMU or Rice Festival through the week leading to, and on the first weekend in the month of November every year.
 This festival is celebrated in lieu of the agricultural activities forming the major economic activity of the people and rice cultivated as a staple.
-The cultivation of rice in a mountainous environment with a near temperate climate is a misery to many.
-Many people do not know that, the rice cultivated in Avatime Vane and its environs is a genetically different from the most prevalent rice varieties cultivated in Ghana.
+Rice cultivated in Avatime Vane and its environs is genetically different from the most prevalent rice varieties cultivated in Ghana.
 It is the peculiarity of this rice to Avatime that, gave rise to the Amu (Rice) Festival.

 Avatime Vane, being a town nestled between a series of mountainous peaks which culminated into the second highest peak in Ghana, is strategically positioned to be developed into a tourist hot bed.
 The development of a cable car network to link the various peaks will open up the magic of lush vegetative expanses never to be accessed from the ground to millions of tourists.
 This expanses are also interspersed with settlements and roads built along the contours of the mountain range forming a beauty of natural and human interdependence.
 A varied species of birds and butterflies not seen anywhere in the tropics can be viewed and photographed from the air.